 Though manual treadmills are usually lighter, some can hold as much weight as an electrical model.
 In fact, certain machines can withstand up to 150 kg at a time.

-Since manual treadmills work your legs out harder, it will almost feel like you’re running on rugged terrain.
+Since non electric treadmills work your legs out harder, it will almost feel like you’re running on rugged terrain.
 Some models are also slightly curved, which can feel more comfortable and natural versus running on a flat surface.

 If you’re an experienced runner who wants to stay consistent year-round throughout those seasons of harsh weather conditions, a manual treadmill is a great tool to implement into your training.
 You also won’t hear the buzz of the motor either so that you can submerge yourself into your run.